 Even more of your thoughts on growing older

-This is the third in our series of articles exploring how people in the near, at or over 80 age-group think and feel about getting older.
-The first two articles have elicited a great response, both from contributors themselves and from people commenting on the contributions printed.
+This is the fifth in our series of articles exploring how people in the near, at or over 80 age group think and feel about getting older and being old.
+The first four articles have elicited an interesting response, both from contributors themselves and from people commenting on the contributions printed.

-If you would like to contribute, please email your thoughts to email@example.com.
+Dear Reader – if you are in our age group, I am sure you have input that would be interesting, and helpful, to others.
+If you would like to either contribute yourself or comment on contributions already printed, please email your thoughts to me at email@example.com.
 I will acknowledge every contribution and send a final compilation to all contributors.
 Your replies will be kept anonymous, because I want your frank, honest and completely open views.
 I only need to know your gender, nationality and area of residence (presumably, the Algarve).

 A selection of your responses follows: